nutanix-japan/nai-llm/docs/airgap_nai/airgap_nai_deploy.md

     # This patch of config-deployment config map
     # is necessary in air-gapped environment
     # kserve will to skip image tag checks
-    # in a self hosted registry
+    # for the self hosted registry if the following is configured

     kubectl patch configmap  config-deployment -n knative-serving --type merge -p '{"data":{"registries-skipping-tag-resolving":"${REGISTRY_HOST"}}'